-Will a proposed project, action, or plan: W1: Provide partnership for programming or create unique places with limited impact to taxpayers (p.26).
-W2: Engage stakeholders and seek input from diverse perspectives beyond the minimum requirements including valuing the input of legacy residents and newcomers (p.27).
-W3: Maintain character of the traditional community center and/or establish a new placemaking effort that provides a new place for people to gather and connect (p.28).
-W4: Support local business development or entrepreneurship by enhancing the vibrant, thriving business district through increasing residents and/or visitors (p.29).
-W5: Support local connections and equitable access to community assets and services through wayfinding and design (p.30).
-W6: Engage regional and local partners to ensure opportunities to serve residents better through partnership aren't duplicated or missed (p.32).
-CHAR MING 2010 proposed project, action, or plan: C1: Reflect Mason's distinct identity through the preservation, restoration, or adaptation of local architecture and/or features (p.35).
-C2: Provide resources to preserve existing assets in the community (p.37).
-C3: Provide attainable, quality housing for residents of diverse incomes and family types building upon existing patterns in neighborhoods and the downtown core (p.377).
-C4: Promote walkability and multi-modal transportation by providing safe, attractive, and convenient access to pedestrian, bicycle, and transit systems (p.422).
-C5: Enhance livability of local neighborhoods by enhancing or contributing to street character (p.444).
-SAFE proposed project, action, or plan: S1: Improve delivery of services and amenities while considering long-term maintenance costs and limiting the impact to taxpayers (p.
-4949).
-S2: Encourage growth in areas with existing capacity first (p.655).
-S3: Diversify the local tax base to ensure economic resiliency while considering the ongoing costs for development compared to the benefits (p.69 69 ).
-S4: Provide an opportunity for feedback from residents and/or city staff directly impacted by a decision (p.70).
-S5: Include environmentally responsible and resource-efficient materials and processes throughout the project's lifecycle (p.71).
+Will a proposed project, action, or plan: □ W1.
+Provide partnership for program ming or create unique places with limited imp

+- W1: Provide partnership for programming or create unique places with limited impact to taxpayers (p.26). - W2: Engage stakeholders and seek input from diverse perspectives beyond the minimum requirements including valuing the input of legacy residents and newcomers (p.27). - W3: Maintain character of the traditional community center and/or establish a new placemaking effort that provides a new place for people to gather and connect (p.28). - W4: Support local business development or entrepreneurship by enhancing the vibrant, thriving business district through increased residents and/or visitors (p.30). - W5: Support local connections and equitable access to community assets and services through wayfinding and design (p.30). - W6: Engage regional and local partners to ensure opportunities to serve residents better through partnership aren't duplicated or missed (p.32).